Ar-Rum: Chronology

 Regarding the timing and contextual background of the revelation (asbāb al-nuzūl), it is an earlier "Meccan surah", which means it is believed to have been revealed in Mecca, instead of later in Medina.
 Parts of Q30:38-50 are preserved in the Ṣan‘ā’1 lower text.

 According to Theodor Nöldeke, the surah of ar-Rum was the second-to-last Meccan surah and the 84th surah chronologically; however, he argues its 17th ayah was revealed during the Medinan period.
-While the first ayah of the surah refers to the defeat of the Byzantine Empire at the hands of the Sassanid Empire near Damascus in the spring of 614, Nöldeke notes that this does not necessarily indicate 614 was the year in which the surah was revealed.
+While the first ayah of the surah refers to the defeat of the Byzantine Empire at the hands of the Sasanian Empire near Damascus in the spring of 614.

 According to al-Tabari, it refers to the Battle of Adhri'at in 614, but this battle is ignored in other sources.

 Literary units

 In his tafsir, entitled "In the Shade of the Qur'an", Sayyid Qutb divides the surah into two halves, verses 1–32 and verses 33–60.
 Each section begins with an assertion of God's grace and mercy and ends with encouragement for Muhammad and his community.